bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ## L0udBit_02
 > What is the severity of the alert?

-Looking at the previous screenshot, we see severity is `high`
+Looking at the previous screenshot, we see severity is `high`.
 > Flag: `high`

 ## L0udBit_03
 > Who is the author of the rule?

 Clicking on the rule name, opens the side panel where we can see the Author.

 ![](img/L0udBit/20250129101009.png)